 Ricardo is a PhD candidate in Spanish with a minor in Portuguese.
 He joined the University of Wisconsin-Madison after receiving a MA in Spanish from the University of Marquette.
 His research interests include contemporary film and 19th and 20th-century peninsular literature.

-Denise Castillo is a doctoral student at the University of Wisconsin-Madison.
-She holds a B.A. from Universidad Autónoma de Ciudad Juárez and a M.A. from the University of New Mexico in Hispanic Literature.
+Denise Oyuki Castillo is a Doctoral Candidate at the University of Wisconsin-Madison.
+She holds a B.A. from la Universidad Autónoma de Ciudad Juárez, and a M.A. from the University of New Mexico in Hispanic Literature.
 Her research focuses on the cultural exchange between Europe and America.
-She is particularly interested in Fashion, Material Cultural Studies and Gastronomical practices in XVI & XVII centuries in Spain and the American Viceroyalties.
+She is particularly interested in Fashion, Gastronomical practices, Material Cultural Studies in XVI & XVII centuries in Spain and the American Viceroyalties.
+Areas of Interest: Colonial Spanish American Literature, Spanish Golden Age, Transatlantic & Visual studies

 Karen earned her BA and MA in Spanish and Literature from the University of Texas - Pan American.
 Her Master’s thesis entitled “Mimesis, ficción y ética: el dinero en los cuentos de Julio Ramón Ribeyro” explores three functions of Money in Ribeyro’s short stories.
 Her research focuses on Contemporary Latin American Literature from Mexico and the Southern Cone, especially Peru.
 Her areas of interest include Economic Theories, Literary Realism, Ethics and Post-colonial Theory.